AmanAgarwal041/Toast/README.md

 ```
 `Special attention should be given to the z-index of the toast container if doesn't show up.`

-`Toast if based on flex property of the css, so some browsers do not support flex yet.
+`Toast is based on flex property of the css, so some browsers do not support flex yet.
 Change css as per your requirements.`